Did your baby suffer a birth injury caused by medication?

 Can pharmaceutical companies be held liable for birth injuries?

 If your child has a birth defect or injury, a knowledgeable birth injury attorney can get you the help you need for your child.
-Choosing an attorney with experience in birth injury cases may help you increase your chances of a better outcome in your case.
+Choosing an attorney with extensive experience in birth injury cases will increase your chances of a better outcome in your case.

 Reach out to our team at Brown Trial Firm today for your free consultation.
 We are ready to fight for you and your baby’s rights.

 - Caput Succedaneum and Cephalohematoma